What You Need to Know About Restaurant Merchant Services Providers & How They Operate

 If given the choice, the majority of today’s diners would prefer to pay with a card over cash.
-But in order to make that option available, you need the help of restaurant merchant services providers.
+In order to make that option available, you need the help of restaurant merchant services providers.
 A merchant services provider is a valuable payments partner that facilitates credit card processing in your restaurant, and performs other important services.

 Before we dive in, let’s clarify a few very important terms: credit card processors and merchant services providers.